 As I walked down the streets of imperial Madrid, I realized that the wealth that surrounded me was not only built with gold stolen from the Spanish West Indies.
 It was also supported by slavery and the widespread drug trade.
 Most people don’t see sugar, tobacco, and alcohol as drugs, but they should.
 These are just culturally sanctioned drugs that are causing death all over the world.

 Interesting Fact: Consumption of drugs by smoking them was introduced only after the discovery of tobacco.

-Moreover, governments are still involved in the drug trade (cocaine, heroin), yet at the same time, they place hallucinogenic plants in category no. 1, marked as the most dangerous ones.
+Governments are still involved in the drug trade (cocaine, heroin), yet, they place hallucinogenic plants in category no. 1, marked as the most dangerous ones.